sebastienjust/containup-py/README.md

 # Stops everything
 ./containup-stack.py down
 # Starts only myservice
-./containup-stack.py up myservice
+./containup-stack.py up --service myservice
 # Stops only myservice
-./containup-stack.py down myservice
+./containup-stack.py down --service myservice
 # Get logs of myservice
-./containup-stack.py logs myservice
+./containup-stack.py logs --service myservice
 # Starts everything and give yourself parameters
 # you should not need a lot of parameters since your script can get what it
 # needs programmatically.